Culture, learning and leafy suburbs

 In 1920, George Wills bought the Victoria Rooms and endowed them to the university as a Students’ Union.
 They now house the university’s Department of Music.

 Next, we climb the rather charming Richmond Hill.
-Then along the Pembroke Rd and past the rather over the top Channings Hotel, built in 1879-82 by Thomas Nicholson.
+Then along the Pembroke Rd and past Channings Hotel, built in 1879-82 by Thomas Nicholson.
 In the words of Pevsner ‘gloriously brash and pompous…(with)… two competing facades, all angles and bays, overwhelmed with incidental carving.’

 The Roman Catholic Clifton Cathedral, designed by R.J.
 Weeks, was completed in 1973, replacing the 1850s pro-cathedral just south of Park Place (now converted into offices and residential).

 And no -one can say that a lot of money was squandered on it.
 Coming in at a final cost of only £600,000, it has been described as the ‘ecclesiastical bargain of the 1970s’.
 Mind you, it has been plagued by leaks ever since it opened, and buckets collecting rainwater have been a familiar sight for worshippers over the years.
-There is now a major refurbishment project in progress which, guess what – will cost £600,000 in its first phase.
-Maybe not such a bargain after all.
+A major refurbishment project has just been completed which, guess what – cost £600,000 in its first phase.
+Maybe the building wasn’t such a bargain after all.

 5-minute detour: Clifton College was founded in 1862 by a group of “professional men and gentry to provide Bristol with an elite school on the model of Rugby”.